-- Postage expense for mailing in Young Eagles Registration forms.
+- Postage expense for mailing in EAA Young Eagles registration forms.

-Credits cannot be used for the compensation of individuals, for the provision or subsidy of fuel and oil, for construction projects, for flight instruction, or for any other activities that are not directly associated with the promotion, enhancement or execution of a local Young Eagles activity.
-If you have a question about a potential expense, please consult the Young Eagles office for guidance.
+Credits cannot be used for the compensation of individuals, for the provision or subsidy of fuel and oil, f or construction projects, for flight instruction, or for any other activities that are not directly associated with the promotion, enhancement, or execution of a local Young Eagles activity.
+If you have a question about a potential expense, please consult the EAA Young Eagles office for guidance.

 - Return the credits to EAA

-If you wish, you may turn the credits back to EAA who will use them to enhance the general Air Academy scholarship fund - - facilitating the attendance of a young person at Air Academy.
+If you wish, you may return the credits to EAA, which will use them to enhance the general EAA Air Academy scholarship fund — facilitating the attendance of a young person at the EAA Air Academy.

 Complete Credit Form